World Plants Logo

 Colour Description

-The colour of this plant can be described as leaves with glossy green pigments with the serrated edges being reddish-pink in most cases.
+The colour of this plant can be described as leaves with glossy green pigments, with the serrated edges being reddish-pink in most cases.
 It's possible that leaves may turn an attractive brown in autumn months.
-The bark colouring is described as golden-brown and young stems having a smooth grey look.
-The fruit is said to be green when it is in bud form and eventually turning red or brown when it turns into a flower.
+The bark colouring is described as golden-brown, and young stems have a smooth grey look.
+The fruit is said to be green when it is in bud form, eventually turning red or brown when it turns into a flower.
 Flower pedals are a creamy white/green when in bloom with some hints of yellow in the apex of the flower.

 Texture Description

 The textures of this plant are interesting, leaves are thick and firm and feel leathery when touched or rubbed together.
-The leaves will feel quite smooth to the touch.
-That is unlike the bark on this tree.
+The leaves will feel quite smooth to the touch, unlike the bark on this tree.
 Bark on the Catha edulis is rough and cracked, usually exhibiting algae growth.
 If the bark is removed from the wood, it reveals fine grained attributes.
-Although it's not recommended since the bark acts as an insect repellent in the wilderness.
+It is not recommended to remove it, since the bark acts as an insect repellent in the wilderness.

 Notable Specimens

-Notable specimens can be observed in Alnwick, England at the Alnwick botanical garden.
-They house a special garden strictly dealing with plants such as the Catha edulis to educate society on medicine in our garden.
+Notable specimens can be observed in Alnwick, England at the Alnwick Botanical Garden.
+They house a special garden strictly dealing with plants such as the Catha edulis to educate society on medicine in the garden.

 Propagation

 Seeds that are propagated for indoor conditions are planted deep in a flower pot filled with sand or cactus compost, or a mixture of both.
 Seeds are then covered with a potting mix, and then a handspray is applied to the surface with water, and repeated as required to keep the surface moist but not wet.
 Place the pot in a bright area that is out of direct sunlight.
 The seedling should germinate in about a week.
 Catha edulis seedlings are prone to damping off, so it is a good idea to spray with an anti-mould compound.
 When seedling appears, move into a sunlit area.
-Once roots are visible it is time to move your plant into a bigger pot for optimal growth.
+Once roots are visible, move the plant to a bigger pot for optimal growth.

 Ethnobotanical Uses (Disclaimer)

-The Catha edulis has quite an impactful effect in ethnobotany, wood is used for rafters, fence posts and furniture.
-It saws, and polishes well and can be made into wood pulp.
-If the leaves are consumed, the alkaloids in the Leaf called Cathine and Cathinone are absorbed.
-They act as a short stimulant.
+The Catha edulis has quite an impactful effect in ethnobotany.
+Its wood is used for rafters, fence posts and furniture.
+It saws and polishes well, and can be made into wood pulp.
+If the leaves are consumed, the alkaloids in the Leaf called Cathine and Cathinone are absorbed, acting as a short stimulant.
 This effect can be compared to a strong cup of coffee.
-In ancient times, it was known as the “maker of dreams.”
+In ancient times, it was known as the “maker of dreams”.
 Leaves and shoots are brewed as tea or are chewed.
 Plants are used in local medicine.
 Bark is used as an insect repellent.

 goToTop